create-atl-delete/ez_packer/README.md

 # About
-Easy-to-use templated for Packer builds, specifically aimed at digital foresnsics workstations.
+Easy-to-use templates for Packer builds, specifically aimed at digital foresnsics workstations.

 # Ubuntu
 ## Connections